adrianvalentim/gamify_life/Class.md

 *   **Error Handling**: Go's explicit error handling (`error` type) will be used throughout methods.
 *   **Packages**: Organize code into logical packages (e.g., `user`, `entry`, `gamification`, `storage`).

----

-This provides a foundational structure.
-We can now delve deeper into each section.